The Green Bay Packers promoted Rich Bisaccia to assistant head coach/special teams coordinator on March 10, 2023.

 Bisaccia entered the NFL coaching ranks in 2002 as special teams coordinator for the Tampa Bay Buccaneers, where he would coach for nine seasons (2002-10).
 He served as the special teams coordinator from 2002-07 before adding the responsibility of assistant head coach and running backs coach in 2008.
 Bisaccia served as the associate head coach/special teams coordinator in 2009-10.
 During his nine seasons with the Buccaneers, he guided his units to top-10 rankings over that span in kickoff return average (No. 4, 23.0), opponent kickoff return average (No. 6, 21.0), fewest kickoff/punt returns surrendered for TDs (t-No. 4, five), punts placed inside the 20 (No. 7, 229) and opponent field goals blocked (t-No. 1, 12).

-In 2009, the Buccaneers led the NFL in kickoff return average (26.3) and ranked No. 2 in opponent kickoff return average (19.1).
-Tampa Bay led the league with six blocked kicks on the season, the second-best single-season total in franchise history.
-The 2008 campaign was highlighted by rookie Clifton Smith, who became the first Buccaneer to be selected to the Pro Bowl as a kick returner and also earned second-team All-Pro honors after ranking in the top five in the NFL in both punt return average (No. 2, 14.1) and kickoff return average (27.6).
+In 2009, the Buccaneers led the NFL in kickoff return average (26.3) and ranked No. 2 in opponent kickoff return average (19.1), their fourth straight season finishing in the top five in the NFL in opponent average.
+Tampa Bay led the league with six blocked kicks on the season, the second-best mark in franchise history.
+In 2008, rookie Clifton Smith became the first Buccaneer to be selected to the Pro Bowl as a kick returner and also earned second-team AP All-Pro honors after ranking in the top five in the NFL in both punt return average (No. 2, 14.1) and kickoff return average (No. 5, 27.6).
+Smith was the first NFL rookie to average 27.5-plus yards on kickoff returns and 14.0-plus yards on punt returns since Bears RB Gale Sayers in 1965.

 In his first season with the Buccaneers in 2002, Bisaccia was part of a staff that guided the franchise to its first Super Bowl title.
-K Martin Gramatica was tied for the NFL lead with 32 FGs, connecting on 5 of 6 from 50-plus yards.
-Tampa Bay ranked No. 4 in the league in kickoff return average (24.1) and No. 6 in average opponent starting field position after kickoffs (26.7), highlighted by 18 drives started inside the 20 (tied for No. 2).
+K Martin Gramatica tied for the NFL lead with 32 FGs, including 5 of 6 from 50-plus yards, and Tampa Bay ranked No. 4 in the league in kickoff return average (24.1) and No. 6 in average opponent starting field position after kickoffs (26.7), highlighted by 18 drives started inside the 20 (tied for No. 2).

 Prior to joining the Buccaneers, Bisaccia spent 19 seasons coaching at the collegiate level.
 From 1999-2001, he coached at Mississippi, serving as the running backs coach and special teams coordinator with assistant head coach duties for his final two seasons.
 He tutored RB Deuce McAllister, who earned All-Southeastern Conference honors in 1999 and 2000 before being selected in the first round of the 2001 NFL Draft by the New Orleans Saints.
-Bisaccia spent five seasons (1994-98) as the running backs coach, special teams coordinator and recruiting coordinator at Clemson.
-Under his guidance, the Tigers set a single-season school record with eight blocked kicks in 1997 and blocked 15 kicks from 1995-97, the most in school annals over a three-season span.
+In 2000, Bisaccia was nominated for the Broyles Award, which is awarded annually to the top assistant coach in college football.
+He spent five seasons (1994-98) as the running backs coach, special teams coordinator and recruiting coordinator at Clemson.
+Under his guidance, the Tigers set a single-season school record with eight blocked kicks in 1997 and blocked 15 kicks from 1995-97, the most in school history over a three-season span.

 Prior to Clemson, Bisaccia spent six seasons (1988-93) at South Carolina, beginning as a graduate assistant for tight ends and wide receivers in 1988.
 He then served as a volunteer assistant for three seasons, first working with defensive ends and special teams (1989-90), followed by tight ends and special teams (1991).
 Bisaccia served as the running backs coach/special teams coordinator in 1992-93.
 He began his coaching career in 1983 at Wayne State in Nebraska, coaching defensive backs and special teams, and then tutored quarterbacks and wide receivers for the Wildcats from 1984-87.